mrgrupprr/Discord-baker/README.md

 Have fun using this I hope it will help

+# Update roadmap
+These are the plans what I am trying to add.

+- Web GUI for restoring/backuping the members
+- Telegram bot For restoring/backuping
+- Easier instalation, via batch or via linux instalation file

 # Advanced
 This is for the PRO coders
 You can edit the discordauth HTML template if you want.
 It is located in the folder template